sematext/docs/docs/guide/reports-guide.md

 - Add visualization components.
 You can choose from charts (like line, bar, or pie charts) or tables to display your data using [Chart Builder](https://sematext.com/docs/dashboards/chart-builder/).
 You can also decide which metrics or logs to show, based on what you want to monitor.

-### Managing Report Updates
+## Report Updates

+When you create a Monitoring and Logs App in Sematext you get out of the box reports.
+From time to time we update and improve those reports.
+For example, as monitored metrics and logs change we improve the metrics charts, we update log parsing and charting, etc.

 **Stay notified and stay updated**
 Customized reports are a powerful way to adjust your data visualization to your specific needs.
-To ensure you always have the latest and most relevant data, Sematext Cloud supports **Report Updates**.
-Imagine you've customized one of your **Apache Monitoring Reports** to include specific metrics unique to your environment.
-With Report Updates you'll be notified and can decide whether to keep your custom report as is or not.
+To ensure you always have the latest and most relevant data, Sematext provides **Report Updates** functionality.
+Imagine you've customized one of the out of the box **Apache Monitoring Reports** to include specific metrics unique to your environment and that, at some point later, Sematext has made improvements to those same reports.
+When that happens, you will be be notified and can decide whether to keep your custom report as is or not.

 ![Report Updates](../images/guide/reports/report-updates.png)